orendain/DemeoMods/HouseRules_Core/README.md

 🚨🛑 __IMPORTANT__ - During gameplay client machines update their own board state internally and are periodically sent updates from the host to resynchronise board states.
 Some rules may cause temporary inconsistencies with clients seeing a different board view to the host.
-These inconsistencies are generally short lived and do not adversly affect gameplay.🛑🚨
+These inconsistencies are generally short lived and do not adversely affect gameplay.🛑🚨

 ## Choosing a Ruleset